jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ### Creation Behavior of Calls

 A call can be present inside an object or inside another command.
 When a call is created, it is not immediately run, so that you get a chance to set its parameters.
 Before a command call is run, the command call’s public contents are there: its parameters.
 Those parameters are copied out of the call’s definition.
 The private contents are not there yet.
 A command’s private contents include private objects, clauses and command calls.
-The private contents will be copied out of the command defininition, only just before the command call runs.
+The private contents might be copied out of the command defininition, only just before the command call runs.
 The public contents of a command call are added when the command object is created.
 The private contents of a command call are only added when its about to run.
 So the general rule is: creation of private contents of a command call is delayed until just before a command call is run.

 The reasons for the delay of creation of private contents are explained later.
 First, the steps of a command call’s creation are laid out one by one.